-The consolidated financial statements are presented in Hong Kong Dollar ("HK\$") to suit the needs of the shareholders and investors.
+The consolidated financial statements are presented in Hong Kong Dollar ("HK\$") to suit the needs of the shareholders and investors, which is also the functional currency of the Company.
 All values are rounded to the nearest thousand except when otherwise stated.